LambdaHack/LambdaHack/PLAYING.markdown

                closed door                        +
                rock                               blank

-The game world is persistent, i.e., every time a player visits a level during one game, the level should look the same.
+The game world is persistent, i.e., every time the hero visits a level during one game, the level should look the same.